-Take a look at the parts of your business that are working well, and those that need fixing.
-Perhaps you need to diversify your products, offer your clients new payment methods, or invest further in an online presence.
+Take a look at the parts of your business that are working and those that need to be adjusted.
+Perhaps you need to diversify your products, offer your clients digital bill payment, or invest further in an online presence.

 How are my competitors doing?